 Dublin’s heart is encircled by canals, the Grand Canal arching around the south of the city, and the Royal Canal around the north.
-The Royal Canal runs all the way from the Liffey River to Longford, in the heart of the country, where it joins up with the Shannon River, which in turn eventually joins the Atlantic coast.
-It’s in a state of modest disrepair these days, but walking the lochs and exploring is still a pleasure.
-It’ll take you past the prison walls referenced in the iconic trad song ‘The Auld Triangle’, under Croke Park, and into a strange kind of city byway in its towpaths.
-It’s a great route to jog around, too.
+The Royal Canal runs all the way from the River Liffey to Longford, in the heart of the country, where it joins up with the River Shannon, which in turn eventually joins the Atlantic coast.
+It’s in a state of modest disrepair these days, but walking the locks and exploring is still a pleasure.
+It’ll take you past the prison walls referenced in the iconic trad song “The Auld Triangle”, under Croke Park, and into a strange kind of city byway in its towpaths.
+It’s a great route to jog around too.

-Yes, we know, but it really is the big thing here.
-If you want to actually get stuck into a bit of the old Gaelic games action, Drumcondra club side Na Fianna is one of the clubs involved in the ‘Experience Gaelic Games‘ days, which give you a couple of hours of action in both football and hurling in the company of a solid player or two.
-Since most locals start playing the games as toddlers, this is a great way of getting a taste of the real basics from a company that’s used to going really basic, and will serve up your kit for you, too.
-A great experience.
+Yes, we know it’s been covered, but GAA really is the big thing here.
+If you want to actually get stuck into a bit of the old Gaelic games, Drumcondra club Na Fianna is one of the clubs involved in the Experience Gaelic Games days, which give you a couple of hours of action in both football and hurling in the company of a solid player or two.
+Since many locals start playing the games as toddlers, this is a great way to get a taste of the basics from a company that will serve up your kit for you too.

-Drumcondra is mainly about GAA, but this sports-obsessed part of the city has another love, too, in local soccer club Shelbourne.
-Currently going through a real low-ebb in their history, the Tolka-side club play in a slightly derelict ground, ‘Tolka Park’, right in the heart of Drumcondra, but once gambled on joining the European elite.
-The club invested a fortune in attempting to reach the Champions League, breaking new ground for Irish club football in knocking out several higher profile clubs in the process, in the early 00s.
+Drumcondra is mainly about GAA, but this sports-obsessed part of the city has another love too, in local football club Shelbourne.
+Currently going through a low ebb in their history, the Tolka-side club play in a slightly derelict ground, Tolka Park, right in the heart of Drumcondra, but once gambled on joining the European elite.
+The club invested a fortune in attempting to reach the Champions League, breaking new ground for Irish club football in knocking out several higher-profile clubs in the process, in the early 2000s.
 They never quite made it, and financial catastrophe followed.
-There’s something reassuringly old-school about watching them play now.
+There’s something reassuringly old school about watching them play now.